mnoetel/noetel/content/projects/video_multimedia.md

 weight: 6
 ---

 Multimedia is the lingua franca of modern education.
 I've published [meta-analyses showing it's a great way of teaching, especially at scale](https://journals.sagepub.com/doi/10.3102/0034654321990713).
 Most of my [knowledge translations projects](https://noetel.com.au/projects/knowledge_translation/) have heavily leveraged video and multimedia.
-I have 'full-stack' video production skills from scripting, co-ordination, videography, graphics, and editing.
+I have 'full-stack' video production skills from scripting, co-ordination, videography, graphics, and editing.<!--more-->

 ## Video works and can scale